 Pipe Titan: The Most Productive Way to Weld Small Bore Pipe

-Thanks to the user-friendly and top-flight tactile controls, the through-arc height tracking, and many other features, the Pipe Titan also enables the end users to weld more efficiently and safer.
+Thanks to the user-friendly and top-flight tactile controls, the through-arc height tracking, localized fume extraction and many other features, the Pipe Titan also enables the end users to weld more efficiently and safer.

 With welding being the crucial competency at Cleaver-Brooks, the ability to reduce the number of errors, improve the overall welding quality, increase productivity, and enhance safety were just a few of the requirements expected from the Pipe Titan, according to the Corporate Welding Specialist at Cleaver-Brooks, Joel McLeod.